blues/app-accelerators/72-solar-array-string-level-performance-dashboard/README.md

 **Measurement conditions for sleep-current validation.** Approaching the low-idle regime described by the [MBGLW datasheet](https://dev.blues.io/datasheets/notecard-datasheet/note-mbglw/) requires measuring with **USB/VUSB absent** — VUSB present on the Notecarrier holds the Notecard out of its lowest-power state regardless of what the firmware does.
 Power the assembly exclusively through the Mojo on the +VBAT pad, with no USB cable attached to the Notecarrier.
 The measured +VBAT idle floor will exceed the bare-Notecard datasheet figure by the Notecarrier regulator overhead; `NotePayloadSaveAndSleep` cuts the Cygnet's 3.3 V rail during sleep, so the RS-485 transceiver, DS18B20, and Cygnet do not contribute.
 This is expected and normal.
 If the idle floor is still consistently above 1 mA after removing USB, `NotePayloadSaveAndSleep` is not reaching its sleep call — confirm the sleep path executes on every sample cycle without returning early.
 As a secondary check, confirm the Notecarrier CX DIP switch is set to `HST` rather than `NC`; `HST` is the correct operating position and eliminates one potential source of spurious UART activity on the Notecard's diagnostic port that can interfere with diagnosing sleep-path issues.

 ## 9. Limitations and Next Steps

+(Note: This is the detailed per-constraint section referenced throughout.
+For a quick pre-deployment checklist, see §7.5 Commissioning Checklist above.)

 **Simplified for this reference design:**